10 Things to Do Around Byron Bay for Backpackers

 Craft beer lovers in Australia have probably heard of Byron Bay’s Stone & Wood and most likely even tasted some of their beers.
 Even though you can find these beers in bottle shops all over Australia, you definitely won’t get them fresher than this!

 The brewery is located in the Arts & Industry Estate few kilometers away from the town center.
 You can book a tour around the facility or just sit at the bar area and focus on the essential – tasting the beers.
 Tasting plate with 5 beers costs 15$ and gives you good insight on their variety.

 6. Go kayaking or paddle boarding to Brunswick River

-Make sure you time your visit for high tide, as the the river is amazingly beautiful when clear turquoise water runs in from the ocean.
-During low tide the sight is less flattering as the water is flowing towards the ocean turning the water brown and murky.
+Make sure you time your visit for high tide, as the river is amazingly beautiful when clear turquoise water runs in from the ocean.
+During low tide the sight is less flattering, as the water is flowing towards the ocean turning the water brown and murky.
 You can check the tide for example from magicseaweed.com.

 Paddling along the river with mangrove trees growing on the edges makes you feel like being in a middle of an ancient forest rather than close to busy Byron Bay.
 You can either book a guided tour or just rent a kayak from the guy next to the bridge on Mullumbimbi street.

 Secret spot tip: You can park your kayak/paddle board next to the Bowling Club and play with the super fun rope swing (pic above)!